 Twenty-five percent (5/20) respondents reported prompt diagnosis by their GPs.
-The rest had delays of 1-8 year intervals between onset of symptoms and diagnosis.
+The rest had delays of one- to eight-year intervals between onset of symptoms and diagnosis.
 Three patients were aware something was wrong but only one was offered investigations.
 Two were frustrated when the diagnosis was initially refuted by their GPs.